Summer Deals & Coupon Codes for 2023

 Reason #2.
 Airflow restrictions

-If the air gets stuck inside a dryer’s internal duct instead of coming out, you are more likely to get the dryer overheated.
-It’s worth checking the power of the airflow from the duct inside the dryer to make sure it’s not clogged or rusty.
+If the air gets stuck inside a dryer’s internal duct instead of coming out, you will likely get the dryer overheated.
+It’s worth checking the power of the airflow from the duct inside the dryer to ensure it’s not clogged or rusty.
 Since using an old air duct increases the risk of fire hazards, replace it to prolong the device’s lifespan and stay safe.

 Reason #3.
 Heating element issues